-Dietary Reference Intakes (DRI) formulas are used to calculate Estimated Energy Requirements (EER) for each age-sex group, with three age groups specific to pregnancy and lactation: 14-18 years, 19-30 years and 31-50 years.
-(See Table 5.)
-EER is based on sex, age, height, weight, and physical activity level.
-Median body height and weight for normal body mass index (BMI), categorized as 18.5 to less than 25.0 kg/m, are used to calculate appropriate energy levels for each age-sex group.
-The EERs for pregnancy account for additional energy expenditure and deposition that includes the products of conception and accretion of maternal tissues; those for lactation account for energy expenditure associated with human milk output and weight loss.
-The composition of dietary patterns within the established energy levels are not age- or sexspecific, with the exception of patterns for individuals 12 through 23 months (ranging from 700 to 1,000 calories in 100 calorie intervals), and ages 2 years and older (ranging from 1,000 to 3,200 calories at 200 calorie intervals).
+Dietary Reference Intakes (DRI) formulas are used to calculate Estimated Energy Requirements (EER) for each age-sex group and for three age groups specific to pregnancy and lactation (14-18 years, 19-30 years and 31-50 years).27 (See Table 1.)
+EER is based on sex, age, height, weight, level of physical activity, and life stage and, during pregnancy, gestational weeks.
+The EERs for pregnancy account for the energy cost of tissue accretion and deposition based on pre-pregnancy BMI category and IOM recommended rates of gestational weight gain.
+The EERs for lactation account for the energy cost of human milk production and mobilization of postpartum tissue stores for gradual weight loss.1